 Portulaca sativa, Portulaca oleracea var. sativa

-Portulaca oleracea subsp. sativa is an annual, low-growing succulent with a spread of up to 2 feet (60 cm).
-The leaves are much bigger, more yellow, and less succulent than Portulaca oleracea subsp. oleracea.
+Portulaca oleracea subsp. sativa is an annual low-growing succulent with much bigger, more yellow, and less succulent leaves than Portulaca oleracea subsp. oleracea.
 It spreads up to 2 feet (60 cm).
 The stems are mostly the same color as the leaves.

 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

 Portulacas tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
 These plants are excellent for high heat and drought tolerance and will seed and spread themselves very well.
 Some control methods may be needed to keep Portulacas from becoming invasive to areas that are not wanted.
 However, these beautiful plants do spread easily and very well.

 These succulents require no attention at all when growing and flowering.
 However, you should remove them from the garden before Portulacas have a chance to set seeds as they may take over the garden.
 You do not need to water often for proper Portulaca care.
 The cylindrical foliage of the plants retains moisture very well.
 Thus, regular watering is not needed.
 When they are watered, just a light watering will do, as their root zone is very shallow.